 With the current healthcare talent gap, organizations need to source talent from a diverse range of places.
-A skilled RPO provider will have their hands on the pulse of the healthcare talent landscape and will be able to source top level talent from a variety of sources such as veterans transitioning into civilian employment.
+A skilled RPO provider will have their hands on the pulse of the healthcare talent landscape and will be able to source top level talent from a variety of sources.

 When it comes to staffing for healthcare, veterans have the training, discipline and work ethic to make great hires.
 An RPO provider with a long and proven track record of veteran hiring can help healthcare organizations find quality candidates to help bridge the talent gap.

 As a healthcare organization becomes better and more adept at recruiting, they may find great candidates that are not a fit for current open positions but could be good potential additions in the future.
 Healthcare organizations should place top candidates into a talent pool and make sure to communicate with them on a regular basis to keep them informed of new positions that could be a better fit for their skills.

 Ignoring, overlooking or not providing proper communication to good talent in the hiring process can leave a poor impression on individuals, thereby negatively impacting a healthcare organizations’ employer brand.
 What’s more, 33 percent of job hunters are likely to share their negative experiences with companies on social media.

 This, in turn, can come back and harm a company’s reputation and employer brand.
 Thinking long-term makes sure that hiring teams acknowledge the importance of initiating, nurturing and maintaining an ongoing relationship with top candidates and the overall talent pool.
 These talent pools will help organizations find great talent fast when they are looking to fill an important position in the future.

 With many older healthcare workers retiring, healthcare organizations need to keep pace with industry recruiting trends and make the much-needed changes to their staffing models to meet the demands of the new and still emerging healthcare talent landscape.